ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 either 1) selectively pick the link with the smallest available bandwidth, or 2) dynamically generate a new ANE whose available bandwidth is the smallest value of the links' on the path.
 Thus, an ALTO server can provide accurate information with very little leak of its internal network topology.
+For more general cases, ANEs MAY be constructed based on algebraic aggregations, please see [](#TON2019) for more details.

 ```
       +-----+  +-----+       +-----+